 SUNY General Education Assessment Review committee general writing outcomes:

-- Students will demonstrate the ability to produce coherent texts within common college level forms.
+- Students will produce coherent texts within common college-level written forms.

 - Students will demonstrate the ability to revise and improve such texts.

 - Students will research a topic, develop an argument, and organize supporting details.

 Upon successful completion of this course the student will be able to: